Key Takeaways:

 Detoxification, or detox, is the process of stopping the use of a drug, giving it time to clear from your system, and mitigating and managing any subsequent withdrawal symptoms — for cocaine, this can include depression, fatigue, loss of appetite, agitation, restlessness, and slowed physical activity.

 Medical cocaine detox is not quitting cold turkey; it’s a process at a treatment facility where you have the 24/7 guidance and supervision of medical staff, like a doctor, nurse, and staff trained in addiction treatment, to supervise while minimizing any potential health risks.
+Stimulant detox programs are specifically designed to address both the physical and psychological challenges of withdrawal from stimulant drugs like cocaine, ensuring patients receive professional support throughout the process.
 The cocaine detox timeline depends on the severity of withdrawal symptoms; the most acute, immediate withdrawal symptoms last about two weeks.

 Inpatient Cocaine Addiction Treatment